Julian22222/Wine-Shop/README-Notes.md

 Server-side routing

-- The server has vies for every single route of our app.
+- The server has view for every single route of our app.
 - user navigates to /about , the browser sends a GET request to /about and our server responds wih corresponding view.

 Client-side routing